gkfillipus/CoreApp/README.md

 [Glowdom](glowdom.com) - E-learning hub for Namibia high school

-[Buzhub]() - BuzHub is Business directory application for easy search of business contacts so you have to carry the directory book
+[Buzhub]() - BuzHub is Business directory application for easy search of business contacts so you don't have to carry the directory book